 OFS completed funding through this program in September 2010 with a total investment amount of \$570 million for 84 institutions.
 Of this amount, \$363 million (\$356 million from principal and \$8 million from warrants) represented exchanges by 28 CPP institutions converting into the CDCI.
-During fiscal years 2016 and 2015, OFS collected a total of \$35 million and \$28 million, respectively, in repayments, dividends, and interest from institutions in the CDCI program.
-As of September 30, 2016, \$420 million in CDCI investments remained outstanding.
+During fiscal years 2017 and 2016, OFS collected a total of \$327 million and \$35 million, respectively, in repayments, early repayments, dividends, and interest from institutions in the CDCI program.
+As of September 30, 2017, \$75 million in CDCI investments remained outstanding in 22 institutions.

-Until 2016, OFS had taken no steps to actively wind-down the CDCI program.
-Unlike the CPP, the CDCI program was designed with a longer term until the dividend step-up, based on the likely needs and unique nature of the CDCI institutions.
-In keeping with OFS's goal of exiting its crisis-era programs in a timely and responsible manner, in August 2016, OFS announced that it was offering an early repurchase option to eligible CDCI participants.

-Under the early repurchase option, CDCI institutions are permitted to submit proposals requesting early repurchase of between half and all of their outstanding CDCI securities held by OFS.
-These proposals are being evaluated by a committee using fair market valuation estimates.
-CDCI institutions have until November 18, 2016 to submit their final proposals.
-As of November 4, 2016, four institutions have completed early redemptions for a total of \$163 million in proceeds.
-It is expected that all remaining early repurchase transactions will be completed by the end of December 2016.

-The early repurchase option advances OFS's strategic goal of winding down TARP's emergency financial crisis response programs, and allows OFS to dispose of investments at fair value in a manner that eliminates longer term credit and market risk exposure to taxpayers from the portfolio.
+In keeping with OFS's goal of exiting its crisisera programs in a timely and responsible manner, in August 2016, OFS announced that it was offering an early repurchase option to eligible CDCI participants.
+Under the early repurchase option, CDCI institutions were permitted to submit proposals requesting early repurchase of between half and all of their outstanding CDCI securities held by OFS.
+These proposals were evaluated by a committee using fair market valuation estimates.
+CDCI institutions had until November 18, 2016 to submit their final proposals.
+By the end of January 2017, OFS completed 27 full and partial repurchases at fair value under the early repurchase option for a total of \$268 million in repayments.
+The early repurchase option allowed OFS to dispose of investments at fair value in a manner that helped eliminate longer term credit and market risk exposure to taxpayers from the portfolio.